bengl/imhotap/README.md

 While the default is to just output TAP, you can format it using any of the various reporter tools that convert TAP into more pleasant output using `stdin` and `stdout`.
-For the moment, only reporters that can be run with `npx` are supported.
 Many can be found [here](https://github.com/sindresorhus/awesome-tap#reporters).

+To specify a reporter, use the `-r/--reporter` option.
+If a named reporter can't be found on the $PATH, `imhotap` will attempt to run it using `npx`.

 ### Verbosity